Resize Images

 to change the size but do not exceed the original size of the

-to target just one axis for the modification.
+to target only one axis for the modification.

 Name | Type | Description |